shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/idp-connector-configGuide-template.rst

 Click **Save & Next**.
 Complete the subsequent steps and then deploy the configuration.

 Go to **Access -> Federation -> SAML Service Provider -> Local SP Services**, identify the SAML SP object created by your workflow, select it and click Export Metadata.
-This is the SAML metadata file which can be used to configure the Service Provider configuraton in the external Identity Provider Administration console.
+Use this SAML metadata file to configure the Service Provider configuraton in the external Identity Provider Administration console

 Setup $TEMPLATE_LABEL$ as Identity Provider
 -------------------------------------------------------------